-Study-related documentation collected during the screening process should be stored in file folder/binders for each potential participant.
+Study-related documentation collected during the screening process should be stored in file folders/binders for each potential participant.
 All screening documentation - for potential participants who eventually enroll in the study as well as for those who do not enroll or "screen out" - must be maintained and available for monitoring throughout the study.
-This documentation also must be available for reference should participants present to the site for rescreening.
-For participants who enroll in the study, screening documentation should be transferred to a separate file folder/binder that will serve as the participants' study notebook for the duration of their participation in the study.
+This documentation must also be available for reference should participants present to the site for re-screening.
+For participants who enroll in the study, screening documentation should be transferred to a separate file folder/binder that will serve as the participant's study notebook for the duration of their participation in the study.

 All documents contained in participant case history records must bear a participant identifier, which generally will consist of either the participant identification number (PTID) or the participant name.
 The PTID should be used whenever possible to maximize participant confidentiality.
-Records that bear names or other personal identifiers, such as locator forms and informed consent forms, should be stored separately from records identified by PTID.
-Care should also be taken to only refer to participants by PTID in email communication when people outside of the CRS are included.
+As a best practice, it is recommended that records bearing names or other personal identifiers, such as locator forms and informed consent forms, be stored separately from records identified by PTID.
+Any documents transferred or transmitted to a non-study site location must be identified by PTID only.
+Care should also be taken to only refer to participants by PTID in email communication when people outside of the site are included.

-Regardless of whether the identifier on a particular document consists of the participant name or PTID, the original identifier may not be obliterated or altered in any way, even if another identifier is added.
+Regardless whether the identifier on a particular document consists of the participant name or PTID, the original identifier may not be obliterated or altered in any way, even if another identifier is added.
 When necessary to maintain confidentiality, identifiers may be obliterated on copies of original source documents.
 For example, if medical records obtained from a non-study health care provider bear the participant's name, the original documents bearing the name must be stored unaltered with other study documents bearing the name.
 However, a copy of the original documents could be made, the PTID could be entered onto the copies, and then the participant name could be obliterated from the copies.
-Copies handled in this way could then be stored in participants' study notebooks and/or transferred or transmitted to non-study site locations.
+Copies handled in this way could then be stored in participant study notebooks and/or transferred or transmitted to non-study site locations.

-All on-site databases and CASI questionnaire data must be secured with password protected access systems.
+All on-site databases and CASI questionnaire data must be secured with password-protected access systems.
 Any lists, appointment books, or other documents that link PTIDs to other participant identifiers should be stored securely (locked cabinet/drawer if hard copy; password protected if electronic) and in a location separate from records identified by participant name only and separate from records identified by PTID only.
 When in use, documents that link PTIDs to other participant identifiers should not be left unattended or otherwise accessible to study participants, other study clinic patients, or any other unauthorized persons.